paxdotdev/pax/lab-journal-zb.md

     [x] Do the same as the above for `get_transform` — note that get_transform is currently called exactly once, so we have leeway to change the interface substantially, easily
     [x] Refactor every impl of RenderNode (primitives + component primitive) to keep some state representing common_properties, and to return an Rc::clone of it when called
-        [x] Remove the locally stored `transform` and `size` along the way [x] introduce a trait method on dyn RenderNode to get_common_properties.  likely refactor get_size and get_transform across the board, perhaps to fetch these values, or perhaps retiring them in favor of get_common_properties().size and ....transform [
+        [x] Remove the locally stored `transform` and `size` along the way [x] introduce a trait method on dyn InstanceNode to get_common_properties.  likely refactor get_size and get_transform across the board, perhaps to fetch these values, or perhaps retiring them in favor of get_common_properties().size and ....transform [
     [x] update cartridge codegen to accommodate InstantiationArgs#common_properties [x] in the workhorse rendering loop, combine declarative transforms into a matrix (we choose the sequence to match ergo expectations) and multiply that matrix with a transform property, if specified (a user should be able to specify both a transform matrix and individual properties; again we choose the best order in which to combine these)
     [x] along the way, retire Transform::align and make Transform::translate accept Size values instead of floats (make it bounds-aware)